 4.2.3: Folders in the Class Data Model

 Depending on the structure of the course you are taking, there may be one or several lab folders.
-For the purposes of GIS 1040, we have one set of data which will last us from lab one to lab eight.
+For the purposes of GIS Geographic Information Systems the software used to create, store, and manage spatial data, analyze spatial problems, and display the data in cartographic layouts Geographic Information Sciences 1040, we have one set of data which will last us from lab one to lab eight.
 This is because all of the labs are portions of a larger project, where each lab builds upon the end of the previous one.
 In other classes, you may have new data for each lab, thus you might want to have a different lab folder for each lab.
 Clever names include the lab number and the lab topic.
 Including the lab topic might be important because you will remember the things you learned but, most likely, not the lab in which you did the work (spoiler alert: all of your classes will have a "Lab One", "Lab Two", etc).

-As the overall topic of the labs in GIS 1040 goes by the name of "GeoGoonies", the lab folder will not be called "Labs", but instead "GeoGoonies".
-When the lab sessions begin, the initial five-folder structure will be th first thing we create.
+Since all the labs in GIS Geographic Information Systems the software used to create, store, and manage spatial data, analyze spatial problems, and display the data in cartographic layouts Geographic Information Sciences 1040 are really one big project by the name of "GeoGoonies", the main project folder will not be called "Labs", but instead "GeoGoonies".
+When the lab sessions begin, the initial project folder/four organizational folder structure will be the first thing we create.

 Original Data